Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181007.md

 #### Sapana:

 * _What did I work on?_
+ * Attempted to install and configure couple emulators
+ * Research on Sprint 2 stories
+ * Configured Logcat for debugging
 * _What did I accomplish?_

 #### Keith:

 * _What did I work on?_